How to engage strategically?

 What is the national starting point?

 Understanding the current climate policy landscape and instiutional structures is the foundation for informed decision-making to ensure that Article 6 activities are aligned with the national context, needs and priorities.
 The regulatory landscape, administrative capacities, and available resources need to be assessed to tailor the approach to Article 6 to the country circumstances.
 A clear grasp of the mitigation target(s) of the NDC, as well as monitoring and reporting processes in the country is particularly important, as these are cross-cutting aspects for Article 6 operationalisation.
-Additionnaly, having an overview of past and ongoing carbon market activities, and relevant stakeholders in the country will prove highly relevant for effective implementation of Article 6.

 Countries should identify capacity gaps and take advantage of existing initiatives within the landscape of ongoing Article 6 capacity development to address their technical needs.
 The NDC Partnership has developed an interactive tool that supports countries in identifying existing capacities and support priorities

-Download Information Note on Stages of Article 6 ActivitiesA critical first step for host Parties to demonstrate their intent to participate in the Article 6.4 mechanism (Paris Agreement Crediting Mechanism, PACM) is filling out the Host Party Participation Requirements Form.
+Download Template for Activity MappingA critical first step for host Parties to demonstrate their intent to participate in the Article 6.4 mechanism (Paris Agreement Crediting Mechanism, PACM) is filling out the Host Party Participation Requirements Form.

 You can download the form, available on the UNFCCC website, using the button below.